thewchan/uxf/README.md

 always obvious, for example, if all the values are strings.)
 Not to mention the fact that we have to use a nested `list` of ``list``s.

-The most appropriate UXF equivalent is to use a UXF `Table`:
+The most appropriate UXF equivalent is to use a UXF `table`:

     uxf 1.0 Price List
     [= <Price List> <Date> <Price> <Quantity> <ID> <Description> =